Two-Hourly versus Three-Hourly Feeding in Very Low-Birth-Weight Infants: A Systematic Review and Meta-AnalysisFunding None.

 11 April 2019

-Objective To systematically review and meta-analyze the benefits and side effects of 3-hourly versus 2-hourly feeding intervals in very low-birth-weight (VLBW) infants.
+Objective This study aimed to systematically review and meta-analyze the benefits and side effects of 3-hourly versus 2-hourly feeding intervals in very low-birth-weight (VLBW) infants.

 Study Design Database search include PubMed and Cochrane CENTRAL databases from inception until March 3, 2019.
 The author extracted the data from included studies and used Cochrane-GRADE approach to assess the quality of the evidence.